mlanza/ai-literacy/201/12-exposing-waypoints.md

 Any project-sized ask, including ChatGPT's *deep research*, has at its heart always meant decomposing the work.
 The chain-of-thought effect—where you watch the model reason out loud—is a UI parlor trick that only seems impressive.

 The trick isn’t seeing the model think.
 It’s realizing that serious work has always followed a step-by-step path—and now that path is exposed.
-And the work happening in the seams is exposed as **byproducts**.
+Then the work happening in the seams gets exposed as **byproducts** whether that process falling out of that project is driven by the app or by you.

 They appear because the process is no longer compressed; it’s reified.
 Each step creates an opening for something new to form—a list, a rule, a reusable insight.